-Common side effects in patients with RA include upper respiratory tract infections (like common cold and sinus infections), headache, increased blood pressure (also called hypertension), and injection site reactions.
-Tell your doctor if you have these or any other side effect that bothers you or does not go away.
+Common side effects with ACTEMRA in patients with RA include upper respiratory tract infections (common cold, sinus infections), headache, increased blood pressure (hypertension), and injection site reactions.

-Common side effects in patients with PJIA or SJIA include upper respiratory tract infections (common cold, sinus infections), headache, and diarrhea.
+Common side effects with ACTEMRA in patients with PJIA or SJIA include upper respiratory tract infections (sinus infections), headache, nasopharyngitis (common cold), and diarrhea.

-Rituxan® and its logo are registered trademarks of Biogen Idec, Inc.
+Rituxan® and its logo are registered trademarks of Biogen.

 ACTEMRA® and its logo are registered trademarks of Chugai Seiyaku Kabushiki Kaisha Corp., a member of the Roche Group.

-The Rituxan Prepaid MasterCard and ACTEMRA Prepaid MasterCard are issued by The Bancorp Bank pursuant to license by MasterCard International Incorporated.
-MasterCard is a registered trademark of MasterCard International Incorporated.
-These cards may not be used everywhere Debit MasterCard is accepted.
+The Rituxan Prepaid MasterCard® and the ACTEMRA Prepaid MasterCard® are issued by The Bancorp Bank pursuant to license by MasterCard International Incorporated.
+The Bancorp Bank; Member FDIC.
+These cards may not be used everywhere Debit MasterCard® is accepted.
 No cash or ATM access.
-The Bancorp Bank; Member FDIC.
+MasterCard® is a registered trademark of MasterCard International Incorporated.